kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 `V1.Container.SecurityContext.privileged` - Windows doesn't support privileged containers `V1.Container.SecurityContext.readOnlyRootFilesystem` - not possible on Windows, write access is required for registry & system processes to run inside the container
 `V1.Container.SecurityContext.runAsGroup` - not possible on Windows, no GID support `V1.Container.SecurityContext.runAsUser` - not possible on Windows, no UID support as int.
 This needs to change to IntStr, see [64009](https://github.com/kubernetes/kubernetes/pull/64009), to support Windows users as strings, or another field is needed.
+Work remaining tracked in [#73387](https://github.com/kubernetes/kubernetes/issues/73387)

 `V1.Container.SecurityContext.seLinuxOptions` - not possible on Windows, no SELinux

 `V1.Container.terminationMessagePath` - this has some limitations in that Windows doesn't support mapping single files.
 The default value is `/dev/termination-log`, which does work because it does not exist on Windows by default.